Sherigabia/Contact-app/README.md

 ```

 Then
-locate the project on your system and open with android studio
+locate the project on your system and open with android studio or Vscode

 ## Prerequisites